polluxau/the-finals-linux-troubleshoot-guide/README.md

 https://github.com/GloriousEggroll/proton-ge-custom

-**YOU CAN USE A APPLICATION LIKE PROTONPLUS OR PROTON-UP-QT TO GET PROTON-GE INSTALLED ON STEAM**
+**YOU CAN USE A APPLICATION LIKE PROTONPLUS OR PROTON-UP-QT TO GET GE-PROTON INSTALLED ON STEAM**

 https://flathub.org/apps/com.vysp3r.ProtonPlus